heyuanphil/heyuanphil.github.io/research.md

 ## Research Areas

-- *Epistemology*: Epistemic permissivism and its applications；Credence-frequency link
+- *Epistemology*: Epistemic permissivism and its applications; Credence-frequency link
-- *Epistemology of Metaphysics*: Theoretical virtues in metaphysics；Peer disagreement in Metaphysics
+- *Epistemology of Metaphysics*: Theoretical virtues in metaphysics; Peer disagreement in Metaphysics
-- *Metaphysics*: Laws of nature；Chance-frequency link
+- *Metaphysics*: Laws of nature; Chance-frequency link

 ---